Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseCloudExadataInfrastructure.md

 Zone                                                      : {2}
 ```

-Gets a Cloud Exadata Infrastructure resource by name.
+Get a Cloud Exadata Infrastructure resource by name.
-For more information, execute `Get-Help Get-AzOracleDatabaseCloudExadataInfrastructure`
+For more information, execute `Get-Help Get-AzOracleDatabaseCloudExadataInfrastructure`.

 ## PARAMETERS